-Use a backpack that fits: youths and teens who try to use adult backpacks are in for a miserable experience.
+Use a Backpack that Fits: youths and teens who try to use adult backpacks are in for a miserable experience.
 These packs don't properly adjust to fit them and distribute weight properly.
-At EMS last year, I bought the Kelty 2900 external frame backpack for my son and we loaded tested it this summer with a 6-mile trip in the white mountains.
+As a Webelos, my son got an Kelty Yukon external frame backpack and we loaded tested it during summer with a 6-mile trip in the white mountains.
 He loved it.
-I got in on sale for \$90 - about the price of 2 video games.
-The nice part is that it adjusts so that he'll be able to use it his entire scouting career.
+I got in on sale for \$149 - about the price of 3 video games.
+The nice part is that it adjusts so he was able to use it his entire scouting career.

-When packing your backpack, general rule: place heavy items toward the top, lighter items down the bottom.
+How to Pack a Backpack.
+When packing your backpack there is a general rule: place heavy items toward the top, lighter items down the bottom.
 This typically means tent on the top (near shoulders), sleeping pad on the very bottom, and sleeping bag inside the pack in the middle (some packs come with a sleeping bag compartment).

-Other heavier items such as water, camp stove and fuel, tent poles and stakes, and food near the top of your pack and close to your back.
+Other heavier items such as water, camp stove and fuel, and food near the top of your pack and close to your back.
 Place the lightest items, such as fleece, and rain/wind gear at the bottom, away from your back.
-Medium-weight items, such as utensils, clothing, lighter foods can either go near the top away from your back, or near the bottom close to your back.
+Medium-weight items, such as utensils, clothing, and lighter foods can either go near the top away from your back, or near the bottom close to your back.
 In the outside pockets, place miscellaneous items that you might need to access quickly: map, compass, knife, flashlight, fire starters/matches, etc. Make sure you pack a trash bag or two for garbage at your campsites and wet clothing.